 'The landscape was misty and vague.
 I was still on the hill-25 side upon which this house now stands, and the shoulder rose above me grey and dim.
 I saw trees growing and changing like puffs of vapour, now brown, now green; they grew, spread, shivered, and passed away.
 I saw huge buildings rise up faint and fair, and pass like dreams.
-The whole surface of the earth seemed changed - melting and flowing under my eyes.
+The whole surface of the earth 30 seemed changed - melting and flowing under my eyes.
 The little hands upon the dials that registered my speed raced round faster and faster.
 Presently I noted that the sun belt swayed up and down, from solstice to solstice, in a minute or less, and that consequently my pace was over a year a minute; and minute by 35 minute the white snow flashed across the world, and vanished, and was followed by the bright, brief green of spring.

 'The unpleasant sensations of the start were less poignant now.
 They merged at last into a kind of hysterical exhilaration.
-I remarked indeed a clumsy swaying of the machine, for which I was unable to account.
+I remarked indeed a clumsy swaying of the machine, for which I 40 was unable to account.
 But my mind was too confused to attend to it, so with a kind of madness growing upon me, I flung myself into futurity.
 At first I scarce thought of stopping, scarce thought of anything but these new sensations.
 But presently a fresh series of impressions grew up in my mind - a certain curiosity and therewith a certain dread - until at last they took complete possession of me.
-What strange developments of humanity, what wonderful advances upon our rudimentary civilization, I thought, might not appear when I came to look nearly into the dim elusive world that raced and fluctuated before my 50 eyes!
+What strange developments of humanity, what wonderful advances upon our rudimentary civilization, I thought, might not appear when I came to look nearly into the dim elusive world that raced and fluctuated before my eyes!
 I saw great and splendid architecture rising about me, more massive than any buildings of our own time, and yet, as it seemed, built of glimmer and mist.
 I saw a richer green flow up the hill-side, and remain there, without any wintry intermission.
-Even through the veil of my confusion the earth seemed very 55 fair.
+Even through the veil of my confusion the earth seemed very causing or having a very sharp feeling of sadness

+Glos ssary 1 a structure of meta boards put against a building o stand to reach the higher parts

+I poles and wooden on which workers of the building

+\ a feeling of excitement about something that is going to happen in the near

+\ the speed of something in a particular

+\\ a part of a machine or device that shows you a measurement such as speed or time \\\\\ unusual and strange, sometimes in an unpleasant way

+55 fair.
 And so my mind came round to the business of stopping.

-G 0 S S a r у --- -- --- --- --- --- --- ---

-- a structure of metal poles and wooden boards put against a building on which workers stand to reach the higher parts of the building causing or having a very sharp feeling of sadness a feeling of excitement about - the speed of something in a particular direction something that is going to happen in the near a part of a machine or device that shows you a measurement such as speed or time

-- unusual and strange, sometimes in an unpleasant way - a gas or extremely small drops of liquid that result from the heating of a liquid or solid - an improvement or development in something - a number of similar events or people that happen, exist, etc. after each other - when prices, levels of water or interest rates go up and down
+\ a gas or extremely small drops of liquid that result from the heating of a liquid or

+\ an improvement or development in something

+\ a number of similar events or people that happen, exist, etc. after each other

+\ when prices, levels of water or interest rates go up and down